-The next big RPG from The Witcher 3 creators CD Projekt Red will be a sprawling sci-fi story about hackers, seedy criminals, and warring corporations.
-Cyberpunk 2077 is said to be a massive game, with a dense open world full of NPCs and side quests.
-You can drive around in and outside of the city (and call your car like Roach in The Witcher 3), explore buildings, and hack, shoot, or negotiate your way through a main story involving Keanu Reeves (as dead rockstar Johnny Silverhand).
+Cyberpunk 2077 looks to be a massive game in which you can drive around in and outside of the city (and call your car like Roach in The Witcher 3), explore buildings, and hack, shoot, or negotiate your way through a main story involving Keanu Reeves (as dead rockstar Johnny Silverhand).

 Originally, Cyberpunk was supposed to have released by now, but CD Projekt delayed it back in January, and then again more recently.
 Cyberpunk 2077 is now scheduled for a November launch.
 In the meantime, we've dug through what feels like a decade of announcements, interviews and demos to bring you all the important details about character creation, combat, romance, the story, and the world.